w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to

-* identify and distinguish the different types of multimedia content, such as pre-recorded versus live, synchronous versus asynchronous audio and video
+* identify and distinguish the different types of multimedia content, such as prerecorded versus live, synchronous versus asynchronous audio and video
 * create designs that support equivalent text alternatives for prerecorded audio-only content
 * create designs that support text alternatives and audio track for a prerecorded video-only content that presents equivalent information
 * create designs that allow to provide captions and audio descriptions for any prerecorded and live audio content in synchronized media